collectiveaccess/ProvidenceDocs/_source/providence/user/searchBrowse/syntax.rst

 when used to find objects will return all objects related to Cynthia Hopkins with a "depicts" relationship.

-Searching on dates
+Searching on Dates
 ------------------

 To search on a date or date range, simply restrict your search to a date range element and then search on the desired date, using one of the formats described on the date and time format page.
 You can use any supported format and any precision - the search engine will find any date (and optionally times) that overlap your search date range.
 Matching is by default very loose: items with any overlap will be returned.
 You can restrict matching to items with dates that are completely encompassed by your search date by prepending a "#" to your search data.
 Eg. "#May 10 2005"

-Searching on lengths and widths
+Searching on Lengths and Widths
 -------------------------------

 To search on a length or width, restrict your search to a length or width element and use the desired quantity with units specified.
 You must specify units - there is no default no matter what your "units of measurement" preference is set to (this preference governs display of measurements only).
 If you want to find items that match a measurement exactly simply search on the quantity.
 CA will convert the quantity to the required units for comparison, so even if an item was measured in inches, a metric search will find it - if the measurements match of course.